 You might find yourself spending a lot of time trying to figure out the best plan of action for you and your family in the middle of this chaos.
 Maybe you find your mind buzzing as you think about best- and worst-case scenarios, weigh up options and try to decide on the ideal way forward.
 It may be helpful to know that all of that thinking and analysing is your brain responding to the stress you’re feeling.
 You might be feeling like that because you are trying to work out how to ‘survive’ these uncertain times.
 But while all this thinking is serving a purpose, it’s also using a lot of resources and energy in the process.
 Subsequently we’re left with very few resources to cope with the everyday things that we would usually handle quite easily.
 When that happens, we end up feeling easily frustrated and annoyed by even the smallest thing that goes wrong.
 And when we then try to do some of the wonderful things that people on Instagram are doing with their kids, we get frustrated and annoyed when our kids don’t listen, or don’t even seem that interested in our brilliant crafty/educational/inspiring/noble idea.
 So, what do we do?
-How do we manage ourselves (let alone our kids) so that we can actually be the parents we want to be throughout the COVID-19 lockdown?
+How do we manage ourselves (let alone our kids) so that we can actually be the parents we want to be in 2020?

 Put your own oxygen mask on first